Accused Libyan bombmaker in Pan Am downing now in US custody

 The Libyan government initially balked at turning over the two men, Abdel Baset Ali al-Megrahi and Lamen Khalifa Fhimah, before ultimately surrendering them for prosecution before a panel of Scottish judges sitting in the Netherlands as part of a special arrangement.

-U.S. officials did not say how Masud came to be taken into U.S. custody, but in late November, local Libyan media reported that Masud had been kidnapped by armed men on Nov.
+U.S. officials did not say how Masud came to be taken into U.S. custody, but late last month, local Libyan media reported that Masud had been kidnapped by armed men on Nov.
 16 from his residence in Tripoli, the capital.
 That reporting cited a family statement that accused Tripoli authorities of being silent on the abduction.

 Torn by civil war since 2011, Libya is divided between rival governments in the east and west, each backed by international patrons and numerous armed militias on the ground.
 Militia groups have amassed great wealth and power from kidnappings and their involvement in Libya’s lucrative human trafficking trade